 Major strides have been made to improve air quality, but many complex scientific questions remain, calling for innovative and novel research.

-Research has linked regulated air pollutants such as ozone and particulate matter (PM) to lung and heart disease and other health problems.
+Research has linked regulated air pollutants such as ozone and particulate matter to lung and heart disease and other health problems.
 More investigation is needed to further understand the role poor air quality plays on health and disease and support development of more sustainable and integrated air quality management strategies.
-The findings are supporting the review of the nation's National Ambient Air Quality Standards (NAAQS).
+The findings are supporting the review of the nation's National Ambient Air Quality Standards.